Development#

 $ make generate_authors

-$ git commit -s -m "Update AUTHORS"
+$ git commit -m "doc: update AUTHORS"

 Create and merge a Pull Request#